chingliching/tweet-classifier/README.md

 - This model is more sophisticated than the bag-of-words model, but is cheaper to train.
 Training time per cycle: 1 min 35 sec.
 - Used a Word2Vec model to vectorize the tweets (implemented through the gensim package)
 - My results show that the accuracy saturates at an embedding size of around 20 (see plot below).
-- Using word embedding allows tremendous dimensionality reduction (from 2413 dimensions in the bag-of-words model to 20  dimensions) with minimal decrease in accuracy (86.4% and 85.8% are statistically indistinguishable given the uncertainties).
+- Using word embedding allows tremendous dimensionality reduction (from 2413 dimensions in the bag-of-words model to 20  dimensions) with minimal decrease in accuracy (86.5% and 85.3% are statistically indistinguishable given the uncertainties).

 3. Recurrent neural network
-- Use LSTM (long short term memory) cell with dropout
+- Used LSTM (long short term memory) cell with dropout, achieved average accuracy of 95.2%.
+- Performance does not improve beyond two neurons (one layer).